 Amazon announces new slate of AI models

-The new offerings pit it against rivals like Adobe (ADBE.O) and Meta (META.O) which are racing to serve customers who want to automate more of their services.
+The new offerings pit it against rivals like Adobe and Meta, which are racing to serve customers who want to automate more of their services.

 Amazon CEO Andy Jassy announced the new "Nova" models at a conference in Las Vegas on Tuesday.
 Developers, Jassy said, had a list of desires, prompting the new services.